As a member-owned financial institution, we're proud to work where we live and invest back directly into our communities.

 Director of Branch Operations & Performance

-This year, seven candidates are running for five available positions on the Board of Directors.
-Among them:
+This year, four candidates are running for three available positions on the Board of Directors.

-No prior registration is required—simply access the link and vote as an OMISTA member.
+No prior registration is required—simply access the link below and vote as an OMISTA member.

 Your voice matters—make sure to participate in shaping the future of OMISTA Credit Union!